joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-errors/handling-errors-example-custom-errors-application.md

-If a warning error instead of a fatal error occurs, the error message is displayed in the `statusText` TextArea instance, but the `xmlText` TextField and Button component instances aren’t disabled.
+If a warning error instead of a fatal error occurs, the error message is displayed in the `statusText` TextArea instance, but the `xmlText` TextField and Button component instances aren't disabled.
 The `showWarningError()` method displays the custom error message in the `statusText` text area.
 The message also asks the user to decide if they want to proceed with validating the XML or cancel the script.
 The following excerpt shows the `showWarningError()` method: